Last modified June 16, 2021

-I have been involved in home automation for more than 20 years I have been assembling a fairly complete and complex home automation system, using various technologies.
-Today I am going to present it to you from a bird's eye view, so that you can get an idea, going in depth in other articles dedicated to each sub-system.
+Throughout these more than 20 years I have been assembling a fairly complete and complex home automation system, using various technologies.
+Today I am going to present it to you from a bird's eye view, so that you can get an idea, going into depth in the future in other articles dedicated to each subsystem.

 Broadly speaking, my home automation system includes the following main elements (I'm sure I'm forgetting some, because there are many):